slash4-de/openstack/source/day2.rst

 2. Create a Snapshot of a Volume
 ---------------------------------------------
+Let's understand a few conceptual things about Snapshots before we actually create one.

+	1. A snapshot is also a block storage that is persistant like a volume and can be created from a volume.

+	2. In fact, it is a read-only image or copy of volume that is taken in a specific point in time.

+	3. A snapshot can be created from a volume that is available otherwise it is also possible to create a snapshot that is in use ( this is called forceful creation)

+	4. A new volume can be created using a snapshot as well.

+Action time !
+Let's create a volume !

 	1. Click on the drop down menu under 'Actions' field in the row where the newly created volume is displayed.